JUNE AT CLUNY

 MECONOPSIS & PLANTS IN POTS

 Tall, blue or white Himalayan poppies, Meconopsis baileyi are in flower in a number of areas in the garden.
-These and other similar species thrive in the humus-rich, leafy moist soils of Cluny.
+These and other similar species thrive in the humus-rich, moist soils of Cluny.
 On the gravel are pots (NOT FOR SALE!) which show examples of Meconopsis and many other plants growing in the garden.
 Younger versions are often for sale on the plant stall.
+Another interesting and unusual species is the shade and damp loving yellow Meconopsis chelidonifolia with long stems seen growing within the bamboo supports.

 TREES & SHRUBS